sunpnwt12/feedback-prize-ell/note.md

   > ![Loss2](/misc/loss2.png)

 - [TRY] change beta params in SmoothL1Loss to 0.025
   - [RESULT] it gave a worse result from 0.455xx to 0.457xx.
-Note that the loss acted differently from the usual beta=1 which normally 0.05~0.04 fro train, 0.10xx~0.11xx for valid to 0.16 for train and 0.35 for valid NEED FURTHER EXPERIMENT.
+Note that the loss acted differently from the usual beta=1 which normaly 0.05~0.04 fro train, 0.10xx~0.11xx for valid to 0.16 for train and 0.35 for valid NEED FURTHER EXPERIMENT.
 - [TRY] found that Adversarial Weight Perturbation (AWP) is working for some kagglers.
 Need to check out.

 - [IDEA] remove escape character like \n.